Jennifer Aniston Knocks The Paparazzi Dead In Acid Wash Jeans & Stilettos

 Jennifer Aniston never needed much to knock the cameras dead.
-The Friends actress has been flying the flag for all things low-frills for decades, with a wardrobe of denims and simple t-shirts becoming somewhat of her trademark.
+The Friends actress has been flying the flag for all things low-frills for decades, with a wardrobe of denims and simple t-shirts becoming somewhat her trademark.
 The 50-year-old appeared to have opted for both last night, as photos obtained by The Daily Mail showed.

 As the newspaper reports, Jennifer was photographed heading home from a night out at The San Vicente Bungalows in Hollywood, California.
 The star was spotted exiting the venue amid cars.
 Blurry as the images were, they’d managed to show Jennifer looking her best.
 The blonde was looking stylish and on-point in a pair of acid wash jeans and a simple white t-shirt, although the ante was being upped by a pair of peep-toe stiletto heels in tans.
 Jennifer was photographed smiling and looking downwards as she clutched onto a leather bag in browns.

-It looks like viewers to the newspaper’s images have given Jen the thumbs-up.
+It looks like viewers of the newspaper’s images have given Jen the thumbs-up.

 “Jen can totally rock any outfit even casual wear.
 She’s a true style icon,” one user wrote.